artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ![Packing hmod](http://clusterrr.com/dump/hakchi2_hmod_packed.png)

 After this we have "**awesome_skin.hmod**" file, which can be easily shared with other users.
 All they need to do is just drag-and-drop this file on hakchi2's window.
 And it's still compatible with madmonkey's original hakchi.
-Actually, I'm not sure it's totally legal to share skin files based on original NES Mini's files.
+Honestly, I'm not sure it's totally legal to share skin files based on original NES Mini's files.

 In the same way you can edit any other NES Mini's files: music, sounds, text, etc.